tweag/pirouette/README.md

 Because the PlutusIR parser is [still experimental](https://github.com/input-output-hk/plutus/issues/3445), we recommend to pass a binary PlutusIR file to `pirouette`.
-You can save the PlutusIR code of your contract as a binary file by running a `saveBinaryFile` function, exemplified below.
+You can save the PlutusIR code of your contract as a binary file by loading your contract on GHCi, then running the `saveBinaryFile` or `savePirFile` functions, exemplified below.

 ```haskell